 Red warning lights indicate issues that should be addressed ASAP, although they are not necessarily a serious fault.
 For example, they include seat belts and door open symbols.
 Amber warning lights indicate a problem that needs to be corrected but not urgently, while green lights are usually simple indicators.

-If your car needs to be checked right away, book a service with Swansway Chester Peugeot and we'll diagnose and repair the problem.
+If your PEUGEOT warning lights need to be checked out, book a service with Swansway Chester Peugeot and we'll diagnose and repair the problem.
 You can get in touch by calling on 01244 883074 or using the form to enquire below.

 Engine oil level/oil pressure light